mtchd/scala-talk/llamas.md

 ---

-Summary
+In summary:
+Why do we have case classes?

 ---

-Why do have case classes?

-- Good for storing data.
+Good for storing data.
-- Constraining primitive types with tiny types.
-- What else?
++ We indicate to people reading the code that it's data type
++ We get a lot of things for free

+---

+For example, we can wrap an int with a miles or kilometres case class:
+- We get equality for free, like we would with an int
+- Our space probes wont crash

+---

+Recap:

+- We've added more fields
+- We've turned Llama into case class, which has given us a variety of benefits

 ---